syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-PDF-in-AWS.md

 ## Prerequisites

 * An active **Amazon Web Services (AWS) account** is required.
-If you don’t have one, please [create a account](https://aws.amazon.com/) before starting.
+If you don’t have one, please [create an account](https://aws.amazon.com/) before starting.

-* Download and install the AWS Toolkit for Visual Studio, you can download the AWS toolkit from this [link](https://aws.amazon.com/visualstudio/).
+* Download and install the **AWS Toolkit** for Visual Studio, you can download the AWS toolkit from this [link](https://aws.amazon.com/visualstudio/).
 The Toolkit can be installed from Tools/Extension and updates options in Visual Studio.

 ## Amazon Web Services (AWS)